Measles: Symptoms and treatment

 Treating measles

-There's no specific antiviral medication for a measles infection.
-Treatment helps relieve symptoms, and in some cases, treats or helps to prevent severe complications.
+There are no specific antiviral treatments for a measles infection.
+Medications are available to help relieve symptoms and manage complications if they develop.
 Most people with measles recover at home, but people with severe measles may require hospitalization.

 A health care provider will likely: